netxms/netxms-doc/admin/appendix.rst

   * - ReportingServer.Port
     - The port of the reporting server.
     - 4710
     - Yes
-  * - RoamingServer
-    - Enable/disable roaming mode for server (when server can be disconnected from one network and connected to another or IP address of the server can change)
-    - 0
-    - No
-  * - RoutingTableUpdateInterval
-    - Interval in seconds between reading routing table from node.
-    - 300
-    - Yes
   * - Scheduler.TaskRetentionTime
     - Period (in seconds) after which non-recurring scheduled tasks (e.g.